dkd58/gettingCleaningData/CodeBook.md

 appending the rows of each to form three completed data.frames.

 The second step extracts only the mean and standard deviation columns from the combined sensor data set.
+This selection is limited to the variables where the mean is determined for several observations, but not the variables that represent additional signal averages labeled also as "...Mean".
+Thus, mean and standard deviation (std) are present in pairs for each sensor measurement.

 Column names that give the name of the aggregated sensor value are added to the data set in the third step.